danpalii/danpalii/README.md

 - 👋 Hi, I’m @danpalii
 - 👀 I’m interested in Computer Science and IT Technology.
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C.
+- 🏫 I`m student at the Technical University of Moldova.